Engineering-Research-and-Development/iotagent-opcua/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **December 2019**:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **February 2019**:

--   Performance improvements for both Mapping Tool and OPC UA Agent Core.
--   Test Coverage increasing.
+-   Upgrade from Node 8=>10
+-   Bug Fixing

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **6 months** after next planned release:

+- Test Coverage increasing.
+- Investigate compatibility with future LTS (e.g. Node 12 & Node 14)
 - Multi-Server support.

 ## Long term